When Wannier centers jump: Critical points between atomic insulating phases: Introduction

 The rest of this paper is organized as follows.
 As a warm-up to our study of atomic insulator transitions, we begin in Sec.~\ref{sec:ssh} by reviewing the paradigmatic Su-Schrieffer-Heeger (SSH) model \cite{su_prl_1979}, both in its fermionic and bosonic forms.
 This simple one-dimensional model exemplifies how obstructed atomic insulators, though topologically trivial in the absence of symmetry protection, can host distinct phases separated by a critical point and illustrates the key features that will be present in the two-dimensional models.
 In the fermionic case, the transition involves a Dirac fermion gaining mass, while the bosonic version, analyzed via both exact methods and a parton construction, introduces an emergent gauge field relative to the fermionic case.
 In both cases, the phase transition can be described by Luttinger liquid theory.

 In Sec.~\ref{sec:bbh}, we generalize the SSH model to two dimensions by analyzing models of atomic insulators on various lattices, such as the Benalcazar-Bernevig-Hughes (BBH) model \cite{bbh_prb_2017,bbh_sci_2017} on the square lattice.
 Like the SSH model, each fermionic atomic insulator features Dirac band touchings at the transition.
 For the bosonic analog, we employ a parton construction that fractionalizes the boson into two fermions coupled to an emergent gauge field, yielding a critical theory described by $N_f=4$ QED$_3$.
 However, the intrinsic bipartiteness of the square and honeycomb lattices introduces a single symmetry-allowed monopole operator that destabilizes the fixed point.
 Together with a symmetry-allowed mass that tunes the transition, this drives the theory toward confinement and produces a highly multicritical point; we argue the transition is generically first-order.
-Key to our argument is the observation made in \cite{song_prx_2017} that on a bipartite lattice, $N_f=4$ QED$_3$ admits a deformation to $N_f=2$ QCD$_3$, from which one can argue there is always at least one monopole operator that is a singlet under all UV symmetries.
+Key to our argument is the observation made in \cite{song_prx_2020} that on a bipartite lattice, $N_f=4$ QED$_3$ admits a deformation to $N_f=2$ QCD$_3$, from which one can argue there is always at least one monopole operator that is a singlet under all UV symmetries.

-In contrast, the $C_3$ symmetric breathing kagome lattice is tripartite, and we demonstrate that monopoles are symmetry-disallowed, stabilizing a genuine QED$_3$ critical point.
+In contrast, the $C_3$ symmetric breathing kagome lattice is tripartite, and we demonstrate that monopoles are symmetry-disallowed, making QED$_3$ a natural candidate universality class for a direct continuous transition.
 This highlights the strong dependence of criticality in trivial insulator transitions on the underlying (UV) lattice structure.

 In Sec.~\ref{sec:lsm_matching}, we employ anomaly matching arguments to support our analysis of the critical theories.
 By matching the LSMOH anomalies for lattice bosons in the IR \cite{zou_prx_2021,ye_scipost_2022}, we confirm that all discussed critical theories, even the unstable ones, are realizable by local lattice Hamiltonians.
 This establishes a rigorous link between the microscopic theory and emergent QED$_3$ critical point.
 We conclude in Sec.~\ref{sec:outlook} with broader implications and comments on extensions to three dimensional obstructed atomic insulators.